gupcoteles/BtFlw/README.md

 # BtFlw

+a simple xpath identity test finder

+# Rule

-This is an xpath id finder tool.
+>This is an xpath id finder tool.
-Selling the code to anyone in any way is prohibited.
+>Selling the code to anyone in any way is prohibited.
-You can use the code yourself.
+>You can use the code yourself.
-If you are going to publish it somewhere, cite me as a quote.
+>If you are going to publish it somewhere, cite me as a quote.

 # Usage